 Avoiding Common Pitfalls

-One of the most common mistakes startups make is creating a lifestyle video for their website that does not explain the problem they solve or the product’s features and benefits.
-This often results in a montage-style video that looks nice but accomplishes little.
-Instead, your primary focus should be generating sales quickly and clearly explaining what your product or service does.
-These two goals often go hand in hand, making them ideal for the first video on your website.
+One of the biggest mistakes startups make is producing a glossy lifestyle video that never explains the problem they solve or how the product works.
+The result is usually a beautiful montage that looks great but drives little action.
+Your first video should focus on two things: generating sales fast and clearly showing what your product or service does.
+These goals go hand in hand and make for the perfect first impression on your website.

 Understanding Your Consumer Journey

-Before engaging a videographer or production company, map out your consumer journey from discovery to purchase.
-Document every question, objection, or pain point your customers might have.
-This helps you identify key communication points in your sales funnel.
-Your customer journey can be categorised into four stages: awareness, interest, consideration, and action.
+To create a video that works, start by mapping out your customer journey from discovery to purchase.
+Document every question, objection, or pain point they might have, this will reveal the key communication points in your sales funnel.
+Your customer journey typically falls into four stages: awareness, interest, consideration, and action.

 Key Elements of an Effective Video